 The carrying value of the financial assets represents the maximum credit exposure.
-The Company's maximum exposure to credit risk at March 31, 2017, March 31, 2016 and April 01, 2015 are Rs.
-32,324 Crore, Rs.
-35,407 Crore and Rs.
-31,487 Crore respectively.
+The Company's maximum exposure to credit risk as at March 31, 2018 and March 31, 2017 are Rs 22,397 Crore and Rs 32,324 Crore respectively.

 None of the Company's cash equivalents, including time deposits with banks, are past due or impaired.
-Regarding trade and other receivables, and other noncurrent assets, there were no indications as at March 31, 2017, that defaults in payment obligations will occur.
+Regarding trade and other receivables, and other non-current assets, there were no indications as at March 31, 2018, that defaults in payment obligations will occur.

-Of the year end trade receivables, loans and other financial assets, following balances were past due but not impaired as at March 31, 2017, March 31, 2016 and April 1, 2015:
+Of the year end trade receivables, loans and other financial assets, following balances were past due but not impaired as at March 31, 2018 and March 31, 2017:

 (Rs in Crore)

-Particulars As at March 31, 2017 As at March 31, 2016 As at April 01, 2015
+Particulars As at March 31, As at March 31,

+2018 2017

-Neither impaired nor past due 30 8 429
+Neither impaired nor past due 68 30

 Past due but not impaired

-Less than 1 month 17 19 56
+Less than 1 month 76 17

-Between 1-3 months 6 40 32
+Between 1-3 months 5 6

-Between 3-12 months 82 39 43
+Between 3-12 months 49 82

-Greater than 12 months 1 1 -
+Greater than 12 months 5 1

-Total 136 107 560
+Total 203 136

-Receivables are deemed to be past due or impaired with reference to the Company's normal terms and conditions of business.
-These terms and conditions are determined on a case to case basis with reference to the customer's credit quality and prevailing market conditions.
+Receivables are deemed to be past due or impaired with Reference to the Company's normal terms and conditions of business.
+These terms and conditions are determined on a case to case basis with Reference to the customer's credit quality and prevailing market conditions.
 Receivables that are classified as 'past due' in the above tables are those that have not been settled within the terms and conditions that have been agreed with that customer.